Spacesuit Thermal Balance Calculator

 - Solar constant near 1 AU as an order-of-magnitude incident solar irradiance: about 1361 W/m²

-These references are included for conceptual context.
+These references are included so the inputs stay connected to the underlying physics.
 Real mission analyses usually combine them with geometry, view factors, detailed suit material data, transient simulation, and operational constraints.

 Mini-game: EVA Thermal Tuner